Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema documents both parameters.
-The description adds no additional parameter-level information beyond what is in the schema.
-Baseline score of 3 is appropriate.
+Schema description coverage is 100%, so the input schema fully documents both parameters (profile and configPath) with descriptions.
+The tool description adds no parameter-level detail beyond what the schema provides.
+Baseline 3 is appropriate when the schema does the heavy lifting.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.